shams-nahid/My-Daily-AWS-Study/VPC/19 Direct Connect.md

     - connection shut down
     - real time data feeds
   - Hybrid environments (`On Premise Data Center` and `Cloud Data Center`)
+- `LAG` can be used ti aggregate maximum throughput